-3. Sub-ice microbial ecosystems and biogeochemistry: Subglacial and basal zones - where both water and mineral matter come in contact with ice, sediment, or bedrock - provide habitat for microbial life.
-The long timescale of entrapment in sub-ice environments relative to the lifetimes of microbial cells provides an opportunity to explore questions concerning rates of evolution, and constraints on biodiversity.
+The long timescale of microbial entrapment in sub-ice environments relative to the lifetimes of microbial cells provides an opportunity to explore questions concerning rates of evolution, and constraints on biodiversity.
 Microbial cells and their genomic material should also provide valuable information that can be linked to paleoclimatic change; such life forms may be the only biological survivors in areas covered by glaciations for millions of years.
 Icy systems on Earth also may provide crucial terrestrial analogs for extraterrestrial life surviving and persisting on icy planetary bodies in our solar system, such as Mars, Europa and/or Enceladus.

-The exploration of life within subglacial lakes and their sediment has begun; the first reports on the microbiology of Subglacial Lake Whillans have been published (Christner et al, 2014).
+Exploration of life within subglacial lakes and their sediment has begun; the first reports on the microbiology of Subglacial Lake Whillans have been published (Christner et al, 2014).
 Of particular interest is the distribution and ecological function of the resident microbes, the extent to which biogeochemical weathering occurs, and the genetic diversity of microbial communities in subglacial lakes and sediments.
 Furthermore, the forward motion of thick layers of water-saturated till beneath fast-flowing ice streams may provide a pathway for transportation of subglacial biological and diagenetic materials and weathering products to the surrounding ocean.
 Some subglacial meltwater is also transported over long distances within basal drainage systems, which again, likely discharge subglacial microbes and their metabolic products into circum-Antarctic seawater.
 Access holes through the ice are needed for this science, and, for scientific and environmental integrity, these studies must be conducted with clean technology both during access and sample acquisition.
 This science is at an early stage, and it is best to conduct studies first at sites where the ice is not thick and logistics issues can be readily addressed.